zenstruck/foundry/docs/index.rst

         protected function getDefaults(): array
         {
             return [
-                'category' => new LazyValue(fn() => CategoryFactory::random()),
+                // Call CategoryFactory::random() everytime this factory is instantiated 'category' => new LazyValue(fn() => CategoryFactory::random()),
+                // Memoize the result of the callback, so the same Category wil be used everytime 'category' => LazyValue::memoize(fn() => CategoryFactory::random()),

                 'file' => lazy(fn() => create_temp_file()), // or use the lazy() helper function
             ];